1989 Sino-Soviet Summit: Summit atmosphere

 People's Daily called Gorbachev's meeting with Deng on May 17 "friendly and frank" while Pravda added "constructive".
 People's Daily called the meeting with Li Peng "frank and friendly" while Pravda described it as "warm and friendly".
 People's Daily reported that the Gorbachev's meeting with Zhao Ziyang was "friendly" but this was not reflected in Pravda.
-Russian news agency, TASS, had reported on May 16 that the meeting with Zhao was "warm and friendly", but Pravda omitted this the next day.
+Soviet news agency, TASS, had reported on May 16 that the meeting with Zhao was "warm and friendly", but Pravda omitted this the next day.

 Gorbachev's view of the Tiananmen Square protests

 The timing of Gorbachev's visit was far from ideal by virtue of the massive student protests in the Chinese capital.
 Nonetheless, neither side proposed to postpone or reschedule the meeting.

 Gorbachev refused to pass judgement on the student protests in hopes that the Chinese leaders and the student protesters would resolve their differences by themselves.
 Even though the demonstrations disrupted the reception of the Soviet delegation and many of the social events of the visit were cancelled, Gorbachev was still very pleased with the reception in Beijing as well as the summit as a whole as he was able to accomplish his goal of normalizing relations.
 According to political scientist, William Taubman, even though Gorbachev did not say it directly during the Summit or afterward, he sympathized with the protestors as they were pushing for the political changes that Gorbachev had implemented in the Soviet Union.